justinethier/cyclone/docs/Garbage-Collector.md

 If there is not enough free memory to fulfill a request a new page is allocated and added to the heap.
 This is the only choice, unfortunately.
 The collection process is asynchronous so memory cannot be freed immediately to make room.

-Cyclone's heap is based on the implementation from Chibi scheme.

 ## Thread Data

 At runtime Cyclone passes the current continuation, number of arguments, and a thread data parameter to each compiled C function.
 Thread data is a structure that contains all of the necessary information to perform collections, including: